-Every now and then you will hear someone say that so and so has lost touch with reality or some such thing.
-Or they may even question the existence of reality.
-So I think it’s worth thinking about, the question, what is reality?
-It might seem like a dumb question at first, but it isn’t really.
-In fact, it’s a question you should be asking yourself regularly.
+Every now and then you will hear it said that someone has lost touch with reality or some such thing as that.
+To discuss reality might seem absurd at first glance, but it’s not really.
+In fact, it’s a topic you ought to be pondering regularly.
 So, to begin, let’s look at the definition of the word.
-It is “The state of things as they actually exist”.
-My own one-word definition is, “truth.”
-And as you will learn in this life dear children, truth can at times be quite evasive.
+It is, The state of things as they actually exist.
+My own one-word definition is truth.
+And as you’ll learn in this life, truth can, at times, be quite evasive.

 Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.
 And everyone who hears these words of mine and does not do them will be like a foolish man who built his house on the sand.
 And the rain fell, and the floods came, and the winds blew and beat against that house, and it fell, and great was the fall of it.
 (Matt 7:24-27)

+In closing, let me simply give you a few pointers to help you live in reality.
 First, be open to the fact that you will have blind spots.
 In the same way that you can see things in the lives of others that they can’t, they can see things in your life that you can’t.
-If they love you they will won’t to help you.
-Don’t dismiss their concerns.
+If they love you, they will want to help you work through the things you can’t understand.
+Don’t dismiss their concerns about you when they express them.
 Their love for you is trying to move you toward reality.
-God made us to be relational, and part of relationships is just this sort of “building each other up”.
-In that regard be approachable.
-The truth often hurts and as such is often difficult to hear from a friend.
-Love those who love you you enough to hurt you in order to make you better.
+God made us to be relational, and a big part of relationships is the building of each other up.
+So be approachable.
+The truth often hurts and so is often difficult to hear from a friend.
+Love those who love you enough to hurt you in order to make you better.

 Third, resolve inconsistencies.
-Here are four ways to be consistent in your life and thinking.
+Here are four ways to be consistent in your life and thinking:

 2Avoid holding to internal inconsistencies.
-We can’t, on the one hand for example, claim that God’s law no longer applies and then, on the other hand, say it’s wrong when someone steals our wallet.
+We can’t, on the one hand, for example, claim that God’s law no longer applies, and then, on the other, say it’s wrong when someone steals our wallet.
 That would be inconsistent and so therefore unrealistic.
 Be aware that some internally inconsistent ideas are more difficult to resolve than they may at first appear.
-That’s Ok.
+That’s okay.
 Wrestle with them.

-- Learn history, and especially the history of God’s Church, then think consistently with that history.
-Don’t get sucked into “normal”.
-God did not change his mind about things according to how they fit with an era or culture.
-Still, you will find that consistency with historic views will be inconsistent with contemporary views.
+3Learn history, and especially the history of God’s Church, and then think consistently with that history.
+Don’t get sucked into “normal.”
+God did not change His mind about things so they could fit with a Secular Humanist zeitgeist.
+Still, you will find that consistency with historic views will be inconsistent with many contemporary views.
 Be aware also that old does not mean true.
-Every age and place is impacted by the winds of that particular culture and place, so always start with scripture.
+Every age and place is impacted by the deceptive winds of that particular culture and place, so always start with scripture.
 Look for consistencies throughout the history of Christianity, then try to remain consistent with those things.
 God leads and directs His Church.
-Be careful of “new-found” thinking or revelation.
-You, right now, are living in a great falling away from the Church in America, a great apostasy.
-The same denominations that are now confused about sins that are popular with culture, were the first ones to embrace other “new ideas” a hundred or so years ago.
-Think beyond your own times.
+Be careful of new-found thinking or “revelation.”
+You, right now, are living in the midst of a great falling away from God in America, a great apostasy.
+The same denominations that are now confused about sins that are popular with culture, were the first ones to embrace earlier “new ideas” a hundred or so years ago.
+Think about things in the context of history.

 4Understand your words.
-Think about what they mean when you speak them, but more importantly, when you think them.
+Think about what they mean when you hear them or speak them, but most importantly, when you think them.
 Many times inconsistencies are present without our even realizing it simply because of the way we define words.
-This is most evident in how we understand the word “love”, as well as what we expect from those who love us, and how we interact with those we love.
+This is most evident in how we understand the word love, as well as what we expect from those who love us, and how we interact with those we love.
 We can know that we are not living in reality when the meanings of our words morph, but our use of them does not.